zoman2000/vx-cmake-template/README.md

 - easy to clone to your project by simply renaming the folder
 - clang formatting template for VSCode based on Google
 - make tasks to be able to debug project using VSCode
+- using lcov to generate coverage report
+- create RPM or DEB package

 - get started in 1 minute

 *Note*: this project is supporting "Unix Makefiles" only, no ninja support due to some potential limitations on average system.

+Supported platforms: Linux.

 # Pre-requisites